Astr0clad/Lumos/README.md

 1. Clone the repository OR download and extract the zip

+2. Go into commands.py and change all of the filepaths that have username in them to your username

-2. Run init.py using Python 3.6
+3. Run init.py using Python 3.6

 (Make sure you have all the libraries installed for Python 3.6 first)